Venkatesh-j31-49/Daily-Coding-Practice/Cloops/Basics/que.md

 7.Area Of Equilateral Triangle

-8.Perimeter Of Circle
+8.Perimeter Of Circle,Equilateral Triangle,Parallelogram,Rectangle and square

-9.Perimeter Of Equilateral Triangle

-10.Perimeter Of Parallelogram

-11.Perimeter Of Rectangle

-12.Perimeter Of Square